nueverest/blowdrycss/README.md

 # Pre-Requisite Knowledge
 * Basic HTML, CSS, and Python skills.

-# How to Run the '/ExampleSite' demo - Basic Tutorial
+# How to Run the '/examplesite' demo - Basic Tutorial
-### Part 1 - Start the web browser and view unstyled ExampleSite.
+### Part 1 - Start the web browser and view unstyled examplesite.
 * Download the project
-* Navigate to `../blowdrycss/ExampleSite`
+* Navigate to `../blowdrycss/examplesite`
 * Run `python -m http.server 8080` (Python 3.x) or `python -m SimpleHTTPServer 8080` (Python 2.x)
 * Open a web browser and go to `localhost:8080`
 * The page should contain lots of un-styled text and images.